ipc2023-learning/ipc2023-learning.github.io/index.md

 ## Tracks

-(preliminary plan, details might change)

-### Single-core Track
+### Single-Core Track
- - single CPU core
+ - 1 CPU core, no GPU
  - Limits training: 72 hours, 90 GiB
  - Limits evaluation: 30 minutes, 8 GiB

+### Multi-Core Track
+ - 1 full CPU (32 cores), 1 GPU
+ - Limits training: 72 hours, 90 GiB
+ - Limits evaluation: 30 minutes, 8 GiB

+## Metrics

+If an invalid plan is returned (or suboptimal plan for optimal metric), all tasks in the domain are counted as unsolved.
+If that happens in more than one domain, the entry is disqualified.

+### Optimal
+ - Plans must be optimal.
+ - The score of a planner is the number of solved tasks.

+### Satisficing
  - Multiple plans can be returned, the one with the lowest cost is counted.
  - The score of a planner on a solved task is the ratio C\*/C where C is the cost of the cheapest discovered plan and C\* is the cost of a reference plan.
 The score on an unsolved task is 0.
 The score of a planner is the sum of its scores for all tasks.
- - If an invalid plan is returned, all tasks in the domain are counted as unsolved.
- - If that happens in more than one domain, the entry is disqualified.

-**More tracks might be added**
+### Agile
+ - The cost of the discovered plan and the training time are ignored, only the time to find a plan is counted.
+ - The score of a planner on a solved task is 1 if the task was solved within 1 second and 0 if the task was not solved within the resource limits.
+If the task was solved in T seconds (1 ≤ T ≤ 300) then its score is 1 - log(T)/log(300).
+The score of a planner is the sum of its scores for all tasks.

 ## PDDL Fragment

-TBA
+Learners and planners must support the following subset of PDDL 3.1: STRIPS, action costs, types, negative preconditions.

 ## Registration
-Comming soon
+Coming soon

 ## Organizers
  - [Jendrik Seipp](https://jendrikseipp.com) (Linköping University)